7Magic7Mike7/Qrogue/Readme.md

 use for playing.
 This is because currently there is no automatic font size adaption so depending on your console settings a minimum width and height is required.
-Alternatively or if maximizing doesn't help you can lower the font size of the console.
+Alternatively or if maximizing doesn't help you can also lower the font size of the console.

 - newer Python versions